Alpha2505/PMS/README.md

 A comprehensive Java-based desktop application designed to facilitate efficient project collaboration, task tracking, and team management within organizations.
 Built with role-based access control and enterprise-grade security features.

+## Checkout the master branch for the code.

 ## 🚀 Key Features

 ### Multi-Role Access Control